Last Updated: Sept. 17, 2020

 - 8-1-1 (HealthLink BC) to talk to a nurse if you need advice about how you are feeling and what to do next.

-The City of White Rock will delay turning on drinking water fountains at parks and public spaces until the risk of COVID-19 has passed.
+The City of White Rock has delayed turning on drinking water fountains at parks and public spaces due to the risk of spreading COVID-19.

-People are encouraged to use their own, well-washed, refillable containers with water from home if they are going out for exercise or for critical errands.
+People are encouraged to use their own, well-washed, refillable containers with water from home.

 Where can I get reliable information about COVID-19?